gvwilson/sensibleadventures/nardica/nardica.md

 "It'll do me fine."
 Iffy nodded toward the laser drill as casually as she could.
-"You mind I try a couple o' pieces while you're out?"
+"You mind I try a couple of pieces while you're out?"

 Mister Mishra shook his head.
 "Nuh uh, girl.
-Nobody touches my darling without I'm there to watch."
+Nobody touches my darling without I'm here to watch."
 Metal fingers tapped the tabletop next to him.
 "You break that,
-nearest parts are long away Amundsen, and nearest after that are all the way up to Taz."
+I'll have to send up to Amundsen for parts, and odds are they'll have to send all the way up to Taz."

 "Aright," Iffy said,
 feigning disappointment.
 "How about I use the mechanical one instead?
-Just so I can learn a bit,"
+Just for learning,"
 she added hastily.
 "It's not paid work or nothing, I swear.
 I'll just drill some scrap---you can count it all in and out to make sure."